tammergalal/katacoda-scenarios/modern-observability-in-practice/step4.md

 With this, we've connected and instrumented all of our services to APM.

-The last thing we need to add is a _label_ to our container, so our logs are shipped with the label of the service, and with the proper language processor:
+The last thing we need to add is a _label_ to our container, so our logs are shipped with the label of the service, and with the proper language processor on line 85:

 ```